aniskhan25/LUMI-AI-Guide/3-file-formats/README.md

 ## Introduction

-Generally, there are no one-size-fits-all file format suitable for all machine learning and artificial intelligence data.
+Generally, there is no one-size-fits-all file format suitable for all machine learning and artificial intelligence data.
 Different high-performance file formats have different strategies for increasing the read/write throughput, and these strategies might not be compatible with the format of the data (e.g. variable image sizes).
 As a result, this compatibility must be determined before an optimal file format can be chosen.

 Another practical issue is the data conversion necessary to change one's data from its current file format to the desired target file format.
-This is primarily an issue for large datasets containing more than hundreds of thousands of small files on a parallel file system like on LUMI.
-Converting the data to a raw format must be avoided at all cost to preserve the integrity of the file system for all users.
+This is primarily an issue for large datasets containing hundreds of thousands of small files on a parallel file system like on LUMI.
+Converting the data to a raw format must be avoided at all costs to preserve the integrity of the file system for all users.
 This issue can be circumvented in various ways, one option is to prepare the data in the desired file format before it is transferred to LUMI, another option is to convert directly from the initial format (often .zip) to the target file format.

-Then, after the dataset is converted to the desired file format, one also needs to efficiently process the dataset in PyTorch.
+After converting the dataset to the desired file format, it must also be efficiently processed in PyTorch.
 Different formats have different requirements here as well, where some require writing custom classes, while others are plug-and-play.
 Custom datasets can be built in PyTorch using the [built-in base classes](https://pytorch.org/vision/stable/datasets.html#base-classes-for-custom-datasets).

 Finally, the actual performance of the various file formats is the final deciding factor.
 The performance of the different file format has been analyzed with a 5GB tiny imagenet and 157GB full imagenet.
 For the tiny imagenet we found near identical performance for all file formats.